Handmade Christmas Ornaments Make the Holidays Extra Special

 Baby’s First Christmas ornaments are an adorable keepsake — and it’s super easy to make your own.
+Here are some ideas:

 Baby sock ornament.
 I love the idea of turning one of your baby’s very first tiny socks into a keepsake ornament.
 Stitch a small loop of ribbon into the ankle of the sock and add a tag with the year and baby’s name and age, weight and length — or any other details you want to remember.
 Really simple and adorable.

 Baby sock Advent calendar.
 One sock is cute, but two dozen are even cuter!
 Count down to baby’s first Christmas with Martha Stewart’s baby sock Advent calendar (pictured at left), which is surprisingly easy to make, considering that it’s a Martha craft.
 You’ll need 24 socks, a length of ribbon and some tiny clothes pins.
 Fill the socks with small gifts or treats, clip them to the ribbon, and hang it on a mantel or stair rail.
 Super easy.
 Lost all the baby socks?
 (It happens.)
 Hannah Andersson has some really adorable options.

 Photo mosaic.
 I’m really fond of ornaments that incorporate our best memories from a particular year — which is why I really like the idea of a DIY ornament utilizing your Flickr images and Big Huge Labs’ mosaic maker.
 Simply choose your photos, create a mosaic with them and attach to card stock.
 This could also work as a Baby’s First Christmas ornament because if you’ve had a baby in the past year, let’s face it, most of your memories and all of your photos are of the baby.